NativeGap/nativegap-rails/README.md

 ### Notifications

 You can enable native notifications on most platforms.
-To handle notifications Native integrates with thew [notifications-rails](https://github.com/jonhue/notifications-rails) gem.
+To handle notifications Native integrates with the [notifications-rails](https://github.com/jonhue/notifications-rails) gem.

 ### Content scaling (Android)